elucian/bee/syntax/structure.md

 * Each block is finalized with a different keyword:
 * Closing keyword can be one of: { done, repeat, next };
-* Statements and nested blocks are using indentation at 2 spaces;
+* Statements in nested blocks are using indentation at 2 spaces;

 ### Rogue statement